hadiyarajesh/marvel-heroes/README.md

 # Marvel’s Comic Characters App

-This repository contains the code for Marvel’s Comic Characters App assignment.
+This repository contains the code for Marvel’s Comic Characters App.
 It is created with MVVM architecture using Kotlin and includes the following popular libraries:

 - [Hilt](https://dagger.dev/hilt) - Hilt is a dependency injection library for Android that reduces the boilerplate of doing manual dependency injection in your project.